jitendraprajapat30/JitendraPrajapat/README.md

 - 👋 Hi, I’m @JitendraPrajapat
-- 👀 I’m interested in IOT, Data Science
+- 👀 I’m interested in Embedded Systems, IOT
-- 🌱 I’m currently learning Data Science.
-- 💞️ I’m looking to collaborate on Jo on Data scientist
 - 📫 How to reach me ...

 <!---